HippoCampusRobotics/fav_docs/installation/install_ros.rst

 #.
 Update

-   .. warning:: This is critial!
+   .. warning:: This is critical!

    .. code-block:: sh